KLBK Severe Weather Update for Sunday, May 1st, 2022

 Be sure to enable location access when you download our app!
 Our latest forecast videos are posted in the KLBK First Warning Weather App, but you can follow along with more frequent updates throughout the day on our Facebook and Twitter pages.

-If you don’t already have a severe weather safety plan in place, develop one today and have it ready to put into action tomorrow!
+If you don’t already have a severe weather safety plan in place, develop one immediately!

 Be sure to have multiple ways to receive severe weather alerts.
 You should never rely on just one way of receiving warning information.